Mar 7, 2023 | Native Hope

-March is Women’s History Month, and today is International Women's Day so we wanted to highlight inspiring Native American women, both past and present, who have made an impact in the world around them.
+March is Women's History Month, and March 8 is International Women's Day, so we wanted to highlight inspiring Native American women who have impacted the world around them, both past and present.
 The historical significance of Native American women is one of beauty and power.

 Traditionally, American Indian women played an essential role in their tribal communities.
 In fact, in most cases, the women were not only in charge of the more traditional matriarchal roles within the tribe, but were also in charge of gathering materials and then building the homes for everyone.
 This is an astonishing achievement, particularly for the women of their time.
 The men honored the women for being the source of life and for providing a feeling of fortitude, balance, and harmony to their lives.